 Now, the exposure setting depends on the f-stop.
 The smaller the hole, the more light you will need to set the right exposure.
-The larger the hole, less light will be needed, so you will need a faster shutter speed or exposure length.
-Sometimes is can be a complicated series of settings to find the right exposure.
+The larger the hole, the less light needed, so you will need a faster shutter speed or exposure length.
+Sometimes it can be a complicated series of settings to find the right exposure.
 When you use a digital camera with a preview, it makes it pretty easy to find the right exposure.
 Of course, if you have the time to fool around with the settings, that’s great.
 However, if you’re at a baseball or football game, there won’t be enough time.
 You’ll have to set your camera up before the action begins and take lots of shots.

 The best way to learn the exposure on your digital camera is to set up a still shot and start a series of shots with the settings on different combinations.
 That way you’ll be able to tell exactly what your camera can or can’t do for your photography.

 Compare each photograph to see how the changes affected each one.
 Use different settings such as a still life, a running dog, kids playing, and other types of shot you think you might be taking.
-The more you practice and test different setting the easier it will be to set them when you’re out in the field.
+The more you practice and test different settings, the easier it will be to set them when you’re out in the field.
 Don’t forget to keep detailed records, so you can see the differences in the combinations of settings.

 This is very expensive if you’re testing a film camera.
 It’s best to use a digital camera for these tests, and then try them with your film camera.
 That’s one of the beauties of a digital camera.
 It costs nothing to run a ton of tests.

-About the Author:
+About the Author

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: